 Web performance is a crucial factor in determining the success of any website.
 Slow-loading pages, unresponsive interfaces, and other performance issues can significantly impact user experience, leading to decreased engagement, higher bounce rates, and lost revenue.

-To start taking back control over your web performance, you need to monitor it using the appropriate metrics.
+To start taking back control over your website performance, you need to monitor it using the appropriate metrics.
 TTI, which stands for Time To Interactive, is one such metric that tells you how long it takes for your page to be fully interactive for your users.

 What is Time To Interactive (TTI)?